redhat-plumbers-in-action/differential-shellcheck/README.md

     diff-scan: <true or false>
     strict-check-on-push: <true or false>
     ignored-codes: <path to file with list of codes>    # <-- Deprecated option
-    shell-scripts: <path to file with list of scripts>
     external-sources: <true or false>
     severity: <minimal severity level>
     exclude-path: <list of paths>